 (Board Member, Historic Environment Scotland)

 My father took me there as an archaeology-struck teenager and it had a lasting impact upon me.
-Nowhere before had I see such a concentration of well-preserved monuments that so strongly evokes the span of five millennia.
+Nowhere before had I seen such a concentration of well-preserved monuments that so strongly evoke the span of five millennia.
 With a direct family association to our ancestors, no place resonates for me more strongly with a ‘spirit of place’ than this lonely, deserted peninsula.

 Scottish Natural Heritage

 The area is an SNH Search Area for Wild Land.
 However, in contrast to the generally minimal human influence inland, there is ample evident of previous use along the fringes of the mountains, particularly in the form of prehistoric hut circles and later shielings.
 One location Rudha an Dùnain, has exceptionally good evidence of settlement and field systems from the Neolithic period onwards, including a canal, reputed to be of Viking date.

 (Archaeologist and writer)